-Master of Science in Pharmacy - Forensic Science
+Master of Science in Pharmacy / Forensic Science

-The University of Florida’s Master of Science in Pharmacy, focusing on Forensic Science, is an increasingly popular course of study.
-The M.S. in Forensic Science is made possible by the university’s College of Pharmacy, and administered under the Department of Medicinal Chemistry.
+The online Master of Science in Pharmacy with a concentration in Forensic Science covers topics such as forensic medicine, forensic anthropology, drug analysis, toxicology, entomology, criminalistics, environmental forensics, biological evidence, blood spatter, and forensic DNA analysis.
+Students can choose elective courses based on their personal interests and professional goals.
 This major may be of particular use to individuals who are currently working in or seeking employment in areas such as crime laboratories, medical examiner’s offices, police departments, criminal defense and prosecution attorneys, hospital and clinical chemistry laboratories, the pharmaceutical industry, and as high school science teachers.

 Accreditation & Licensing